 Deemed a "tropical urban oasis," the spectacular Marie Selby Botanical Gardens will relax even the most stressed of visitors.
 Set on the shores of Sarasota Bay, this nirvana contains a koi pond, mangrove forest, wooden boardwalk, and incredible blooms.

 Hit the water in a kayak to explore Sarasota's best asset – its natural landscape.
 Pop in at South Lido or Ted Sterling Parks, both found on Lido Key, a barrier island off the coast.
 These venues offer a chance to swish through mangrove forests and see the state's most beloved wildlife up close.

 The star of St. Pete comes in the form of a triangle-shaped, 26-acre waterfront park.
 Boasting a million-dollar kid's playground, boutique shops, a beach, various green spaces, and the Tampa Bay Watch Discovery Center, there's so much to do at the revamped St. Pete Pier that you won't want to move on.

-But move on you must because there’s so much more to see.
+But move on you must because there's so much more to do in St. Petersburg.
 Built to cater to tourists and snowbirds, this more low-key Tampa neighbor is the place where memories are made.
 The cozy metropolis bursts with farmers markets, art galleries, tasty eateries, and eclectic murals in the downtown core.

 The Dali Museum gives visitors a peek at life through the inventive lens of Surrealist master, Salvador Dali.
 If you've ever had trouble getting your kids to a museum, take them here.
 They'll beg to stay longer.